Benjamin144/Include-Me/README.md

 4) An upvoting mechanism to be added (tentative)

-As part of the process I am looking to use the 5 planes to work through how the structure of this site can be organised and made as intuitive as possible.
 At this point the site is under development could be subject to change in appearence.

 ### Skeleton

-- Multi page design, main home page presents functional features straight away
+- Single page design, based on jinja templating because the site is connected to MongoD
-- Typography - I have used light font themes
+- Typography - I have used Monserrat
 - Imagery - (TBA)

 ### Surface